Sign up

 Get ready to shamrock and roll because St. Patrick’s Day in Newcastle is set to be legendary!

-There are parties, of course, but also cookery classes, craft workshops, bands and more – something to appeal to any taste while still sampling the Paddy’s Day spirit.
+There are parties, of course, but also cookery classes, bands and more – something to appeal to any taste while still sampling the Paddy’s Day spirit.
 Sláinte!

 Where To Go